AdityaAtulTewari/CS429HPrep/README.md

 one.
 To understand patches more in depth, there is some interesting mathematics involved: you can view a simple introduction [here](https://pijul.org/manual/why_pijul.html).
 This resource also details why I git is not my favorite version control system.
-To be very clear you do not need to understand patch theory, just have an operating knowledge of what I have detailed above..
+To be very clear you do not need to understand patch theory, just have an operating knowledge of what I have detailed above.

 ### Branching
 This is what makes version control powerful, it allows for distributed changes to be made in order to ensure that multiple people can edit files at the same time.